vaened/laravception/readme.md

     "Exception parameters"
   },
   "meta": [
-    "metadata that the exception might export"
+    "Metadata that the exception might export"
   ],
   "exception": "Exception name",
   "file": "File where exception was thrown",